Photo: Ruffin McNeill and Lincoln Riley

 The McNeill/Riley Rapport is an example of how networking is supposed to work in a color-blind society, but it doesn’t always spin that way.
 There are only 12 black head coaches in the Football Bowl Subdivision and three in the NFL, although college and NFL rosters are made up predominantly of African-American players.

 Coaches typically come from the ranks of former players, but the decision-makers are mostly white executives, administrators and owners.
-When making their hires, they have trusted earlier and more commonly a rising young white coach than a rising young black coach.
+When making their hires, they more commonly trust a rising young white coach than a rising young black coach.
 The same is true of a naming a young white coach over a black coach with more experience.

-That makes McNeill a rare example of a black coach in the pipeline at a young age — hired to coach linebackers at Austin Peay at age 28 — while he worked his way up to a coordinator (Appalachian State, 1993-96; UNLV, 1997-98; Fresno State, 1999; and Texas Tech, 2008-09) until he eventually earned his chance as a head coach.
+McNeill was a rare example of a black coach in the pipeline at a young age.
+He was hired to coach linebackers at Austin Peay at age 28 and worked his way up to a coordinator (Appalachian State, 1993-96; UNLV, 1997-98; Fresno State, 1999; and Texas Tech, 2008-09) until he eventually earned his chance as a head coach.

 Rod Graves, a former NFL executive recently appointed chairman of the Fritz Pollard Alliance, proudly points to McNeill’s career as an example, but with the caveat it is too rare an instance.
 Although the Pollard Alliance’s focus is on NFL coaching and executive positions, its overarching goal is promoting diversity and equal job opportunities.